ArgumentumAdAbsurdum/Deep-Learning-libary-from-scratch/README.md

 There are multiple examples to view inside /examples.
 Here is the training of a network on the MNIST numbers dataset:

-**You need to install the MNIST dataset as .csv and place it into the dataset folder to run this program.**
-Dataset source: MNIST (LeCun et al., 1998) – available at https://github.com/phoebetronic/mnist

 ```cpp
 #include <iostream>